Line B (Rome Metro): Rolling stock

-When the B line opened in 1955, MR100 and MR200 trains (also collectively known as Automotrice Stanga-TIBB) were used, and were transferred to the Rome-Lido railway in 1987, replaced by Series MB100 trains introduced in the same year, not only to replace the ageing MR100 and MR200 trains but also to cope with an increase in passengers following the opening of the eastward extension to Rebibbia.
+Upon its opening in 1955, Line B operated MR100 and MR200 trainsets (collectively known as Automotrice Stanga-TIBB).
+These were transferred to the Rome–Lido railway in 1987 and replaced by Series MB100 trains to handle growing passenger volumes from the Rebibbia extension.

-Since 2010, Line B has also used the newer CAF MA300 and from 2014, MB400 Series trains similar to those on the Line A.
+Since 2010, the network has integrated newer CAF MA300 stock, supplemented since 2014 by MB400 Series trainsets similar to those deployed on Line A.